Towards Out-of-Distribution Adversarial Robustness: Conclusion

 An attacker seeking to exploit a machine learning model is liable to use the most successful attack(s) available to them.
 Thus, defenses against adversarial examples should ideally provide robustness against any reasonable attack, including novel attacks.
 In particular, the worst-case robustness against the set of available attacks is most reflective of the performance achieved against a dedicated and sophisticated adversary.

 We achieve state-of-the-art worst-case robustness by applying the domain generalisation technique of V-REx~\citep{krueger2021out}, which seeks to equalise performance across attacks used at training time.
 Our approach is simple, practical, and effective.
 It produces consistent performance improvements over baselines across different datasets, architectures, training attacks, test attack types and tunings.
 One limitation, as often in adversarial machine learning, is that our results make no \emph{guarantees} about attacks that were not used in the evaluation.
-Another limitation lies in the slight loss of accuracy on the unperturbed data, albeit we believe the improvements in adversarial robustness and promising research directions are significant enough to be of interest to the community.
+Another limitation lies in the slight loss of accuracy on the unperturbed data, albeit we believe the improvements in adversarial and non-adversarial robustness and promising research directions are significant enough to be of interest to the community.

 Indeed, our work demonstrates the potential of applying domain generalisation approaches to adversarial robustness.
-Future work could investigate other domain generalisation methods, such as Distributionally Robust Optimisation (DRO)~\citep{sagawa2019distributionally} or Invariant Risk Minimisation (IRM)~\citep{arjovsky2019invariant}, and evaluate their effectiveness against attacks that do not rely on having access to gradient information.
+Future work could investigate other domain generalisation methods, such as Distributionally Robust Optimisation (DRO)~\citep{sagawa2019distributionally} or Invariant Risk Minimisation (IRM)~\citep{arjovsky2019invariant}, and evaluate their effectiveness against more and newer attacks.

-Our results are particularly interesting in light of REx's failure to improve performance over well-tuned baselines on non-adversarial domain generalisation benchmarks \citep{gulrajani2020search}.
+Our results are particularly interesting in light of REx's potential failure to improve performance over well-tuned baselines on non-adversarial domain generalisation benchmarks \citep{gulrajani2020search}.

+\begin{ack} Ioannis Mitliagkas acknowledges support by an NSERC Discovery grant (RGPIN-2019-06512), a Samsung grant and a Canada CIFAR AI chair.
+Irina Rish acknowledges the support from Canada CIFAR AI Chair Program and from the Canada Excellence Research Chairs Program.
+Pouya Bashivan is supported by Healthy-Brains-Healthy-Lives start-up supplement grant, William Dawson Scholar Award, and NSERC grants DGECR-2021-00300 and RGPIN-2021-03035.

+We thank Shoaib Ahmed Siddiqui, Jonathan Uesato, Cassidy Laidlaw, Pratyush Maini and Sven Gowal for enriching discussions that helped us refine the paper.
+We also thank reviewers of ICLR 2023 and ICML 2023, along with attendees of the New Frontiers in Adversarial Machine Learning workshop for their valuable feedback. \end{ack}